rdagumampan/yuniql-web/content/docs/get-started-postgresql.md

 #### Run migration

-The following commands `yuniql` to discover the project directory, creates the target database if it doesn't exist and runs all migration steps in the order they are listed.
+Apply migrations with `yuniql run` and specify the target platform with `--platform`.
+Yuniql discovers the project directory, creates the target database if it doesn't exist and runs all migration steps in the order they are listed.
 These includes `.sql` files, directories, subdirectories, and csv files.
+Tokens are also replaced via `-k` parameters.

 ```shell
 cd c:\temp\yuniql-getstarted\samples\basic-postgresql-sample